They say…

 First sold beer: October 2014

-Brewing suspended: September 2022, unlikely to resume until at least 2024
+Brewing suspended: September 2022, unlikely to resume until at least 2025

-The first Brewhouse and Kitchen opened around the corner from Angel station in October 2014, with South African-born Pete Hughes, now the head brewer for the whole group, in charge of the former Botanist 4 hl brewhouse.
+The first Brewhouse and Kitchen opened around the corner from Angel station in October 2014, with South African-born Pete Hughes, later the head brewer for the whole group, in charge of the former Botanist 4 hl brewhouse.
 The facilities here were later upgraded to a new 5 hl copper kit, with the original donated to Ignition brewery.

 A second branch, with the 8 hl kit from the Lamb, opened in a former tramshed just off Highbury Corner the following year.
 After some years, a third London branch opened next door to Hoxton station in July 2018, in a former cocktail bar occupying three arches of the London Overground viaduct, one containing a new 4 hl copper brewhouse which wasn’t active until a few months later.